 Also, in some international markets, employers must follow a monthly payroll schedule.
 Lastly, payment, remitted taxes, social security, and other entitlements must be provided in the international employee’s local currency.
 Companies ill-equipped to handle this undertaking can expect hefty fines or penalties.

-Flexible options like International PEO allow companies to obtain a legal presence in a new country quickly and compliantly.
-This service is made to help companies maintain compliance with international payroll administration, employment contracts, benefits, withholding management, and on-boarding.
+Flexible options like partnering with an employer of record (EoR) allow companies to obtain a legal presence in a new country quickly and compliantly.
+This solution helps companies maintain compliance with international payroll administration, employment contracts, benefits, withholding management, and onboarding.

 Managing International Payroll Administration

 Monitoring international requirements for payroll administration can easily overwhelm companies as they approach global expansion.
 For example, many small to mid-sized companies lack the necessary resources to manage these tasks in-house.
-In these instances, outsourcing payroll can help companies better manage their international employment needs.
+To combat these global payroll challenges, companies may choose to outsource payroll to help them ensure compliance and better manage their international employment needs.

-For companies that choose to outsource payroll, an international payroll service provides peace of mind that international employees are taken care of.
-A global payroll service handles international payroll requirements and ensures you stay up-to-date on regulatory changes.
+For companies that choose to outsource payroll, a global payroll solution provides peace of mind that international employees are taken care of.
+A global payroll provider handles international payroll requirements and ensures you stay up-to-date on regulatory changes.

 International payroll processing is the management of employee compensation and paycheck distribution.
 This also ensures compliance needs are met through filing taxes, overseeing annual contributions, bonuses, and more.